Welcome to Summer Food Service Program (SFSP) in Idaho!

 During the school year, nutritious meals are served through the National School Lunch and School Breakfast Programs.
 These programs end when school ends, but hunger doesn’t take a summer vacation.
 The Summer Food Program helps fill that hunger gap.
 Every year the Summer Food Program serves over 1,000,000 meals to children in Idaho!
 In addition to nutritionally-balanced meals and snacks, many feeding sites offer activities to improve literacy, promote physical activity, and foster social engagement.
 As a result of Idaho’s Summer Food Program, our children return to school in the fall healthy and ready to learn.

-Summer will be here before we know it and NOW is the time to decide how you can help the children in your community.
 There are many ways to get involved and Idaho needs your help to increase capacity and awareness about this valuable program!

 Please contact Angela Kraft with any questions you have about the Idaho Summer Food Program at email@example.com.

 Many easy ways to find a meal site near you!

 |Idaho Statewide Outreach Flyer (English)|